STLabs/Articles/articles/TheComponentPattern.md

 If a component needs to do asynchronous processing on another thread.
 The result comes back to the original plane, and output.
 For example fetching data:

 1. Input comes in to request data.
-2. The asynchronous process occurs in the Z axis, which is an output in that axis.
+2. The asynchronous process occurs in the Z axis, which is an output in that axis. ( a child component).
 Result or failure occurs in the Z axis.
-Result is output in the x axis.
+Result is output in the X axis.